dante4rt/mobile-mart/README.md

 - Used Bun for fast dev/build and monorepo support.
 - Used tRPC for type-safe API and shared types.
 - Used Prisma for type-safe DB access and easy migrations.
-- Used Tailwind and shadcn/ui for modern, accessible UI.
+- Used Tailwind and shadcn/ui for modern, accessible UI with full dark mode support.
+- Used React Hook Form, React Query, Lucide, Radix UI, clsx, tailwind-merge for robust frontend.
+- Used JWT, bcrypt, NanoID, and ULID for secure, modern backend logic.
 - Challenges: Bun native module support, Docker monorepo context, and full mobile responsiveness.

 ## Assignment Reference